dfellis/queue-flow/_posts/2012-09-22-why-queue-flow.md

 ``queue-flow`` promises to solve these problems, presenting an async-capable (but not required) API similar to ECMAScript 5 or underscore.js, while introducing a few core concepts to give you much expresive power, all built within the standard Javascript syntax so it will work in whatever JS environment you place it in.

 The core concepts are these: you define queues that data is put into and processed according to a series of steps.
 These queues can be named so you can specifically refer to them from functions or other queues.
-The standard ``each, map, reduce, filter``, etc method "verbs" are defined, along with an ``exec`` verb specifically designed to easily work with Node.js-style APIs, and a ``branch`` verb for deciding which queue a given piece of data should continue on.
+The standard ``each, map, reduce, filter``, etc method "verbs" are defined, along with a ``node`` verb specifically designed to easily work with Node.js-style APIs, and a ``branch`` verb for deciding which queue a given piece of data should continue on.
 The ``branch`` verb is the final concept: if you think of each step in the queue as a processing box in a flowchart, ``branch`` is your decision box, making it possible for conditional behavior and loops to be defined with your queues.

 {% highlight js %}
 q([arg])
-    .exec(lost, 'error')
+    .node(lost, 'error')
-    .exec(In, 'error')
+    .node(In, 'error')
-    .exec(callback, 'error')
+    .node(callback, 'error')
     .each(hell_or_not);
 q('error')
     .each(console.log);
 {% endhighlight %}

-Unlike with ``async``, the method "verbs" you want to apply to your data can be mixed and matched in whatever order you find necessary, so where you would *need* to write an anonymous callback for a group of function calls that don't all have Node-style method and callback signatures, or simply need the arguments in a different order than what the previous method provides them in, with ``queue-flow``, you can insert very simple ``map`` calls to massage the data into the format needed by the next ``exec``.
+Unlike with ``async``, the method "verbs" you want to apply to your data can be mixed and matched in whatever order you find necessary, so where you would *need* to write an anonymous callback for a group of function calls that don't all have Node-style method and callback signatures, or simply need the arguments in a different order than what the previous method provides them in, with ``queue-flow``, you can insert very simple ``map`` calls to massage the data into the format needed by the next ``node``.

 {% highlight js %}
 q('foo')
-    .exec(bar, 'error')
+    .node(bar, 'error')
     .map(function(result) { return [result.one, result.two]; })
-    .exec(baz, 'error')
+    .node(baz, 'error')
     .map(function(result) { return [result[0], result[2], result[1]]; })
-    .exec(etc, 'error')
+    .node(etc, 'error')
     ...
 {% endhighlight %}